fabric8io/fabric8/mq/jboss-a-mq/src/main/resources/readme.txt

 The admin role grants full administration privileges to the user.

-To make the ActiveMQ shell command line tools accessible, add the following lines to the .${fileSeparator}etc${fileSeparator}system.properties file, using the credentials of one of the users from the users.properties file:
+To make the ActiveMQ shell command line tools accessible, add the following lines to the ./etc/system.properties file, using the credentials of one of the users from the users.properties file:

 activemq.jmx.user=<Username>
 activemq.jmx.password=<Password>

-To make the ActiveMQ Web console accessible, add the following lines to the .${fileSeparator}etc${fileSeparator}org.apache.activemq.webconsole.cfg file, using the credentials of one of the users from the users.properties file:
+To make the ActiveMQ Web console accessible, add the following lines to the ./etc/org.apache.activemq.webconsole.cfg file, using the credentials of one of the users from the users.properties file:

 webconsole.jmx.user=<Username>